github-4m/mockapp/README.md

 Features :
 <ul>
-<li>CORS Configuration: You can change CORS configuration as you want in FilterConfiguration.corsFilter() method</li>
+<li>CORS Configuration : You can change CORS configuration as you want in FilterConfiguration.corsFilter() method</li>
 <li>Single Session : Last session will kicked if user call login endpoint again</li>
 </ul>